ShringarStudio/Tulasi/README.md

 * **Tulasi (Full Theme):** Contains the complete icon set, including application icons, folders, places, actions, and system status glyphs.
 Ideal for KDE Plasma, XFCE, and deeply customizable environments.
 * **Tulasi-Gnome:** An applications-only version tailored specifically for GNOME Shell.
 It only skins third-party applications and leaves your native Adwaita folders, top bar, and shell chrome untouched.
-* **tulasi.Noir:** A high-contrast monochromatic version built for dark mode, OLED screens, and minimal tiling setups.
-Every icon is mapped using perceptual luminance math ($Y = 0.299R + 0.587G + 0.114B$) to stay clear and recognizable.
-It links directly into KDE text and accent colors.
+* **Tulasi.Noir:** A high-contrast monochromatic version built for dark mode, OLED screens, and minimal tiling setups.
+[Tulasi.Noir](https://github.com/shringarstudio/tulasi.noir)

----

 ## What is New in Release 01